-Label Module - Creating a Label (with Audio or a YouTube Video)
+Text & Media Area Module - Creating a Multimedia feature (Audio or YouTube Video)

 Margarita Berezyanskaya

-If a Label is used to present instructions, it might reference something learners did in the face-to-face class to ensure that they see the connection between the two environments.
+If a Text & Media Area is used to present instructions, it might reference something learners did in the face-to-face class to ensure that they see the connection between the two environments.

 Exemplar